Darxo/Hardened/README.md

 - Improve formatting of **Nimble** and **Poise** perk desriptions
 - The tooltips of your attributes now display your Base Attribute value and the difference between that Base value and your current value
 - Settlements now display a tooltip showing how many days ago you last visited that location
+- The Retinue-Slot Event will now trigger shortly after you unlock a new slot and will no longer replace a regular event.

 ## Fixes